-Figure 1 shows a workflow that uses vCloud Provisioner to flush an XML object specification to a vCloud.
+The following figure shows a workflow that uses vCloud Provisioner to flush an XML object specification to a vCloud.
 A similar workflow is used to load objects from a vCloud Director instance into a container.

 Figure 1.
 Workflow for Flushing an XML Object Specification to the vCloud